tabenjamin2000/jenkins-pipeline/README.md

-# patients_geolocation
+# maven-project

-Project to locate patients in order to facilitate their home appointments by medical specialists For Testing purposes
+Simple Maven Project
+<br
-For automated testing
+For the testing purpose